 Ka Leo o Nä Koa does not accept commercial advertising, but may, at the discretion of the editorial board, run advertising for various school and club student events and activities.

 By contract, all student submissions are the intellectual property of Kamehameha Schools Bishop Estates and may not be reproduced in whole or in part without written permission from the news adviser, who can be reached at email@example.com.

 Ka Leo o Nä Koa is also published as a print edition four times per year and distributed to high school students, faculty and staff.

 Ka Leo o Nä Koa is a member of the Quill & Scroll International Honor Society for High School Journalists and an active participant in the Hawai’i Publisher’s Journalism Awards.
 Its adviser is a member of the Journalism Education Association.
-Since its inception in 2005, Ka Leo o Nä Koa has won numerous HPA awards including, “best newspaper in the state” in 2011, and continues to strive to produce a newspaper that follows standard journalistic guidelines.
+Since its inception in 2005, Ka Leo o Nä Koa has won numerous HPA awards including, “best newspaper in the state” in 2011 and 2013 and overall “best in online division” in 2012 and 2013.
+The staff continues to strive to produce a newspaper that follows standard journalistic guidelines.

 On the Web, Ka Leo o Nā Koa will identify students by their names on school record.
 An effort will be made to include aliases after the school record name whenever possible.
 In the print newspaper, students will be identified by student-submitted aliases.